 Pathways exist from this qualification into ward clerk, enrolled nursing and other areas of health (such as the Certificate IV in Operating Theatre Technical Support); including pathways into higher education, for example university studies for registered nursing.
 Alternatively, you may wish to progress to further studies in aged care, disability services or community services.

 Some candidates may be eligible for credit transfer, recognition of prior learning and/or recognition of current competencies – please consult our Recognition of Prior Learning Policy prior to enrolment.

-While the full duration of this program is 12 months, some individuals may be able to complete in a shorter time frame where relevant prior skills, knowledge and experience are demonstrated.
+12 months duration, with classes delivered over approximately 20-22 weeks (full time) or 36-38 weeks (part time).
+Some applicants may be able to complete in a shorter time frame where relevant prior skills, knowledge and experience are demonstrated.

 While there are no specific entry requirements, to gain maximum benefit you will need to be able to speak, read and write fluently in English.
 Basic computer and internet skills are beneficial but not essential.

 All applicants must provide a copy of a satisfactory National Police Check before commencing the clinical placement.
 Phillips Institute will apply for this on your behalf when you enrol, or you may provide a current copy.
 You must also make an application for a no-cost volunteer Working With Children Check.
-See our page on WWC for more information.
 It will not be possible to start your clinical placement until these checks are received.

 In addition, most hospitals will require you to meet immunisation requirements prior to starting your placement.
-Further information about these requirements will be given at orientation and induction.
+Further information about these requirements will be provided prior to placement.

 Units studied in the course

 |CHCCOM005||Communicate and work in health or community services|